Although there are 24 hours in a day, doesn’t it seem like there’s never enough time to get all of your work done?

 You can also track your time against scheduled tasks to compare your estimates to actuals for more accurate time blocking.
 Try Float for free!

+Unlike time boxing (with which it often gets confused!), a time block schedule system allocates a specific period to a task; no other tasks are worked on during that time.
 Time blocking is effective because it helps you prioritize important tasks and avoid switching between multiple tasks.

 Cal Newport, a productivity expert and author of Deep Work, says that time blocking gives you control over your day.
 Instead of trying to clear off as many tasks as possible, you work purposefully through each available hour.

-The final benefit of time blocking is in the data it provides.
+The additional benefit of time blocking is in the data it provides.
 Your old time block schedules can show how you spent your time over a specific period, making it easier to track your time.
 You can then figure out what tasks took too long and how to optimize your hours.

-- Try to give yourself space between tasks to avoid feeling like there's too much to do.
+Try to give yourself space between tasks to avoid feeling like there’s too much to do.
 Or consider using the Pomodoro Technique to work for 25 minutes and then take a breather for 5 minutes.
-It's also a good idea to schedule blocks for any unexpected tasks.
+It’s also a good idea to schedule blocks for any unexpected tasks.

-- Refrain from scheduling every minute of your day for serious work.
+Refrain from scheduling every minute of your day for serious work.
 You can schedule time for rest, family, or even walks!
 Remember to schedule some free time too.

-- Batch your most pressing work during your productive hours.
+Batch your most pressing work during your productive hours.
 If you are a morning person, you can get to your desk early and get started on the tasks.
 If you are not, you can block out time for deeper work later in the day and begin with less demanding tasks.
-If you're a parent, you can schedule more intense work when the kids are in school.
+If you’re a parent, you can schedule more intense work when the kids are in school.

-- If something takes longer to complete than anticipated, Newport suggests adjusting your schedule.
+If something takes longer to complete than anticipated, Newport suggests adjusting your schedule.
 You can move less urgent tasks to the next day.
-"The goal is to make sure you always have an intentional plan for the time that remains in the workday."
+“The goal is to make sure you always have an intentional plan for the time that remains in the workday.”

-- Not sure what activities to time block for?
+Not sure what activities to time block for?
 You can time block work activities and even parts of your life like doing the dishes or family time.
 Depending on what you want, you can also time block on weekends.
 Time blocking helps you be more intentional about how you spend all of your time—not just work hours.

 To create a time block schedule in Excel:

-- Create a new Workbook.
+Create a new Workbook.

-- In the columns, fill in the times you want to schedule for, e.g., 6 a.m.-6 p.m.
+In the columns, fill in the times you want to schedule for, e.g. 6am-6pm.

-- Use the number format function to convert the time into the format you want, e.g., hh:mm AM/PM or hh:mm:ss AM/PM.
+Use the number format function to convert the time into the format you want, e.g. hh:mm am/pm or hh:mm:ss am/pm.

-- Then fill in the tasks in the corresponding rows.
+Then fill in the tasks in the corresponding rows.
 For example, you can put a task like Morning routine in the first row and allot one hour to it.
 Repeat this step for all your tasks until you have your schedule.